 Department of Sociology

-- Dr. Newton-Francis' teaching and research interests lie at the intersection of the production and reception of popular culture, work and labor, and body and embodiment.
-Currently, she applies these interests to the study of entertainment industries.
-She regularly teaches U.S. Society in the University College program and qualitative methodologies.
+Dr. Newton-Francis is a cultural sociologist whose research and teaching interests lie at the intersection of the production and reception of popular culture, work and labor, and body and embodiment.

 DegreesPhD, Sociology, American University

 FOR THE MEDIA

 To request an interview for a

 at 202-885-5950 or submit a request.